ElliotNB/nimbly/README.md

 All Nimbly components have the following public properties:

-1. **`options`** - Object, the component default settings with any used-defined options merged over the top.
+1. **`options`** - Object, the component default settings with any user-defined options merged over the top.

 2. **`className`** - String, the name of the class that initialized the base class.
 We store this value for debugging and logging purposes.

-3. **`baseClassInstance`** - Integer, counts the number of times the base class has been initialized.
-Useful for debugging, identifying unique instances.

-4. **`jqDom`** - jQuery-referenced DOM Node rendered by this component.
+3. **`jqDom`** - jQuery-referenced DOM Node rendered by this component.

-5. **`initialized`** - Boolean, set to true when the this.init() method has completed and the component is ready to render.
+4. **`initialized`** - Boolean, set to true when the this.init() method has completed and the component is ready to render.

-6. **`childComponents`** - Hash, if a component registers (via `.registerChild`) other components, then those child components will be added to the hash.
+5. **`childComponents`** - Hash, if a component registers (via `.registerChild`) other components, then those child components will be added to the hash.
 Child components are indexed on the hash according to what list or repeatable section they belong to.
 If a component is not part of a list, then that component is added to `this.childComponents.default`.

-7. **`templates`** - Hash, where the key is the name of the template and the value is a string containing the template.
+6. **`templates`** - Hash, where the key is the name of the template and the value is a string containing the template.
 The hash contains each template used by the component.
 The template element identifiers are passed in via options.templates and below we will populate this.templates with the content of the template.

-8. **`loadingTemplate`** - String, template content OR an element identifier of the template used to display a loading spinner or loading message.
+7. **`loadingTemplate`** - String, template content OR an element identifier of the template used to display a loading spinner or loading message.
 The loadingTemplate is utilized only if the .render() method is invoked before the component has been initialized.
 It allows the component to return a rendered DomNode that will be subsequently updated as soon as initialization completes.

-9. **`data`** - ES6 Proxy, serves as a proxy to the component model data (this._data) and enables the component to observe any changes that occur to the data.
+8. **`data`** - ES6 Proxy, serves as a proxy to the component state data (this._data) and enables the component to observe any changes that occur to the data.
 All modifications to component data should be made through this property.

-# Methods
+# Base Class Methods

+These methods are implemented by the Nimbly base class and are available on all components that extend Nimbly:

 ## Public